simoncozens/fonts-and-layout/opentype.md

         ...
       </tuple>

-As well as that, creating a bold condensed font is not simply a matter of blindly multiplying a bold weight delta with a condensed width delta; you may have design-specific adjustments which needs to happen when your font is both bold and condensed.
+As well as that, creating a bold condensed font is not simply a matter of blindly multiplying a bold weight delta with a condensed width delta; you may have design-specific adjustments which need to happen when your font is both bold and condensed.
 This can be represented as another vector: "go this way for both bold and condensed":

      <tuple>
         <coord axis="wdth" value="-1.0"/>